 - Road book

 - The road book shows the route details for the following day, together with a simple chart known as a cell map.
 Competitors are required to adhere strictly to the designated course, which means plotting the route in accordance with the road book.
 However, the only information provided in the road book is the destination and the distance.
 Plotting the route is a difficult task that requires a good deal of experience.
 Thus, navigation skills are a vital component of the Dakar experience.

 - SS is short for Special Stage, also known as Selective Sector.
 Each SS is like a time trial.
 The race results are based on the sum total of the various SS times, minus penalties where applicable.
 The fastest vehicle is the winner.

 - A stage, also known as an etape, is the schedule for a single day of the Dakar Rally.
 Normally, a stage consists of liaison sections and the SS.
 A typical stage includes a liaison section from the bivouac to the SS start point, then the SS itself, followed by liaison to the next bivouac.
-In remote parts of Africa with few villages, the SS may take up the entire day.
+In remote parts with few villages, the SS may take up the entire day.

 - This means “dry riverbed” in Arabic.
 These turn into rivers during the rainy season.